 External References

-- “Simple Network Management Protocol“; Wikipedia
+- Wikipedia community; “Simple Network Management Protocol“; Wikipedia